TheOmegaCarrot/a-gentle-introduction-to-cpp-type-erasure/README.md

 The executables for each example will automatically be placed in the same directory as the example `.cpp` file they were compiled from.

 If you do not have `cmake` installed, then there is an alternative.
-These examples do not require any special compiler options, so you can also simply invoke your compiler directly:
+These examples do not require any special compiler options, so you can simply invoke your compiler directly:

 ```
 g++ example.cpp -o example